-Do you puff up after a bee sting, turn into a giant hive when you take certain medicines or get congested around the same time every year when the seasons change?
+Do you get a lot of swelling after a bee sting, start experiencing giant hives when you take certain medicines or get congested around the same time every year when the seasons change?
 If you said yes to any of those, you may be among the 50 million Americans who experience some form of allergies each year.
 It’s one of the most common (and most overlooked) diseases.1

 Your body could be allergic to just about anything.
-(A little mind-boggling, right?)
 But, most allergies are short-lived and can easily be avoided if you know what triggers a reaction.2

 - Food: Common foods that may cause a reaction are milk, eggs, peanuts, fish, soy and wheat.
 A food allergy is different from a sensitivity or intolerance – those don’t involve an immune system response.3

-- Insect: Bees and flies and hornets — oh my!
-Have you ever gotten a mean mosquito bite that gets red, swells up and itches?
+- Insect: Bees and flies and hornet stings may cause a reaction for some people.
+Even mosquito bites could get red, swell up and itch a lot.
 That’s a common allergic reaction to stings and bites from bugs and insects (think mosquitos, bedbugs and flees).
 Plus, pests, like cockroaches and dust mites, can even cause asthma.4

 - Latex: Latex is a type of rubber found in things like balloons, rubber bands, condoms and rubber gloves.
 Some people can react to latex by breathing in fibers through the air or by directly coming into contact with it.5

 - Medicine: Allergic reactions to medicine happen in just a small amount of people.
 The most common signs of a medicine allergy are skin rash or hives.6

 - Mold: Some seasonal allergies can be caused by mold or other fungi.
 These allergens can be found outside or inside (think bathroom, kitchen or basement).
 If mold and mildew spores get released into the air, you could have a reaction when you breathe them in.7